-For the 1 year anniversary of the Russian invasion on Ukraine FEDERA drafted a report on the activities responding to the needs of Ukrainian refugees as regards SRHR.
+February marks 1 year anniversary of the Russian invasion on Ukraine.
+FEDERA drafted a rep ort on the activities responding to the needs of Ukrainian refugees as regards SRHR.
 Among these are:

 - LEAFLET ON REPRODUCTIVE HEALTHCARE FOR WOMEN REFUGEES and information on our legal helpline I Ukrainian and Polish here

-- Brochures in Ukrainian and Russian about contraception, emergency contraception, sexually transmitted infections and growing up guide (for adolescents).
+- New brochures in Ukrainian and Russian about contraception, emergency contraception, sexually transmitted infections and growing up guide (for adolescents).
 Links below:

 - Contraception: Ukrainian, Russian language versions;